n8n-io/n8n-docs/docs/example/export-to-gdrive/create-blank-workflow.md

 # Create Blank Workflow

+  - Workflow²
-Go the Apps Screen and open workflows by clicking the **Open Workflows** button
+Go to the Apps Screen and open Workflow² by clicking the **Open Workflow²** button

 ![Open Workflow](/_images/example/gdrive/image1.png)

-This will open the workflows app as shown below
+This will open the Workflow² app as shown below

 ![Workflow App](/_images/example/gdrive/image2.png)